MerlijnBroekers2/SID_RoosterTool/README.md

 # Roster Optimizer

 This project builds a monthly **rooster** based on an availability Excel file and a mixed-integer model.
+Builds upon the original tool built by ???, OG code is included in `roostertool.py`.

 ---